This post may contain affiliate links. Click here to read our Disclosure.

 Some of the life skills that kids learn from travel are practical – how to read a map and stick to a budget.
 They learn how to socialize and interact with adults, make friendships quickly, and problem solve when things don’t go according to plan.
 They develop resilience in adapting to changes in routine, getting through bad travel days, and dealing with bureaucracy and sometimes confusing ways of doing things.

 Strengthens Family Connections

-One of the things we love the most about traveling is spending so much time together as a family.
-That can also be one of the biggest challenges of family travel and there are definitely moments when we could all use some time apart.
-When we are traveling and away from all of the schedules and distractions of our regular life, we have the best conversations, we play games together waiting for meals, and all get to sleep in one room together!
+One of the things we love the most about travelling is spending so much time together as a family.
+That can also be one of the biggest challenges of family travel, and there are definitely moments when we could all use some time apart.
+When we are travelling and away from all of the schedules and distractions of our regular life, we have the best conversations, we play games together waiting for meals, and we all get to sleep in one room together!

 We have always been strong proponents of spending money on experiences, over things.
 We are always talking about the great memories we have of those experiences.
 “Remember the time we went canyoning down that river in the rain forest?”
 “This reminds me of all the chai we used to drink in India.”